True North Kitchen

 • Use the tangzhong method as directed in the recipe.
 The simple process of creating a roux with water, milk and flour and adding it to the dough makes a HUGE difference in the final product.
 The dough itself is silky and smooth, and the buns emerge from the oven soft and tender with a golden brown crust.
 It's 5 minutes well spent.

 • Make sure that you are using instant yeast instead of active dry yeast.
 They are two different products and work differently in a recipe.
 Want to substitute active dry yeast for the instant?
-Read the FAQs below for instruction on how to do so.
+Read the Substitutions section above for instruction on how to do so.

 • Cover the rolls with a clean kitchen towel after they come out of the oven, and keep them covered as they cool.
 This helps to keep the texture pleasantly soft.